EPCL: Frozen CLIP Transformer is An Efficient Point Cloud Encoder: Related Work

 \subsection{CLIP-based methods}

-CLIP~\cite{radford2021learning}, which aims to to learn transferable visual representation from natural languages, has attracted increasing attention due to its promising results on various downstream tasks~\cite{lei2015predicting,kornblith2019better,recht2019imagenet}.
+CLIP~\cite{radford2021learning}, which aims to learn transferable visual representation from natural languages, has attracted increasing attention due to its promising results on various downstream tasks~\cite{lei2015predicting,kornblith2019better,recht2019imagenet}.
 It consists of two encoders for visual and text representations, respectively.
-The method is jointly trained to align the two modalities with over 400 million of image-text pairs.
-The rich semantic representation shared by both domains inspires many works and have been demonstrated effective in tasks like image caption~\cite{vinyals2015show} and video~\cite{carreira2019short}.
-Clipcap~\cite{mokady2021clipcap} trained a light-weight mapping network to generate meaningful captions, while the CLIP and language model is frozen.
-EVL~\cite{lin2022frozen} addressed the task of zero-shot video understanding via contrastive learning between video and text representations.
-The method is free from annotation of the downstream tasks.
-Although promising, directly applying CLIP to 3D tasks is nontrivial, due to the significant domain gap.
+The method is jointly trained to align the two modalities with over 400 million image-text pairs.
+The rich semantic representation shared by both domains inspires many works and has been demonstrated effective in tasks like image caption~\cite{vinyals2015show} and video~\cite{carreira2019short}.
+CLIPCAP~\cite{mokady2021clipcap} trained a lightweight mapping network to generate meaningful captions, while the CLIP and language model is frozen.
+EVL~\cite{lin2022frozen} addressed the task of zero-shot video understanding via contrastive learning between video and text representations, which is free from the annotation of the downstream tasks.
+CLIP-ViL \cite{shen2021much} uses CLIPs as pretrained backbones and finetunes the CLIP model on specific vision-language tasks.
+LAMM \cite{yin2023lamm} uses frozen CLIP to embed multiple modalities into tokens and input these tokens into large language model to conduct multi-modal understanding tasks.
+Although promising, directly applying CLIP to 3D tasks is non-trivial due to the significant domain gap.